How To Become A Teacher At Military BasesUpdated: April 19, 2023

-A general requirement to have training and/or experience directly in the subject matter taught but also a minimum amount of grade-level-appropriate teaching training/experience.
+A general requirement is to have training and/or experience directly in the subject matter taught but also a minimum amount of grade-level-appropriate teaching training/experience.

 For example, among DoDEA grade school teacher job openings, you’ll find things similar to the following line: